cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Flurry-rush attacks won't connect with enemy

 This can be caused by setting the framerate to 60FPS.
 We found that if you were close enough, all hits would land anyway.
 Setting framerate to 30FPS will fix this properly.
+This issue normally only affects larger enemies or bosses.